Is Drupal a good CMS for Education organizations?

 4. Personalized scaffolding

-While self-directed learning is generally credited for increasing students' motivation on learning, it undeniably puts additional cognitive demands on them beyond those required to learn the subject matter at hand.
+While self-directed learning is generally credited for increasing students' motivation to learn, it undeniably puts additional cognitive demands on them beyond those required to learn the subject matter at hand.
 To mitigate the risk of overloading self-directed students, educational research has been done on ‘scaffolding’ which involves providing assistance to students on an as-needed basis, fading the assistance as their competence grows.
 Personalized scaffolding is an active research area on automatically generating scaffolds, including learning goals, that are personalized for individual learners.

 5. Outdoor learning